Phase 1LLM Foundations·9 min read

 Ever wondered what happens to your text before an LLM processes it?
 Spoiler: the model doesn't see words like you do.
 It sees tokens - and understanding this will save you money and help you write better prompts!

 Coming from Software Engineering?
-Tokenization is like character encoding (UTF-8, ASCII) but for meaning.
-Just as you've dealt with encoding bugs where one byte doesn't equal one character, in LLMs one word doesn't equal one token.
-Understanding this mapping is crucial for cost control and debugging — it's the impedance mismatch between human text and model input.
+Tokenization is like character encoding (UTF-8, ASCII), but instead of mapping each character to bytes, it maps text to a fixed vocabulary of integer IDs — and frequent chunks (whole words or common word-parts) each get a single ID.
+Just as one byte doesn't equal one character, one word doesn't equal one token.
+That mapping is where cost control and debugging live.

 What is Tokenization?